trarbr/csgo_stats/README.md

 ```

 You can then visit http://localhost:4000/matches/ - it will list the matches
+`load-bench/inputs/medium.log` and `playback-bench/inputs/medium.log`, which
-`load` and `playback`, which you can then jump to.
+you can then jump to.
 Happy debugging!